CX 126-15, 226-15

 depending on year of study

-This module is also studied by first year undergraduates who have studied Greek at GCSE level in the sixth form, or who have studied Greek at A level but did not achieve the A grade necessary for Greek Literary Texts.
+This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Greek at A level but did not achieve the grade necessary for the module Greek Literary Texts.
 Anyone else who is interested should discuss their position with the module tutor.
-A placement test may be required at the start of the year.

 You should expect to:

-More importantly, you should be in email contact with the module tutor and your personal tutor since it is easy to fall behind in such a situation and catching up becomes progressively harder.
+You should be in email contact with the module tutor and your personal tutor since it is easy to fall behind in such a situation and catching up becomes progressively harder.

 Drop-in sessions offer students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
 Drop-in sessions are particularly important where you have missed a class.
 You are expected to do the work which is always set out online, but you should use a drop-in session to check on anything you have not understood.